swyss/template_ssr_vue_quasar/src/frontend/quasar-project/INFO.md

       // List of SSR middleware files (src-ssr/middlewares/*).
 Order is important.
       middlewares: [
         // ...
-        'render' // Should not be missing, and should be last in the list.
+        "render", // Should not be missing, and should be last in the list.
       ],

       // optional; add/remove/change properties